 N.S.
 Supreme Court rules in favour of Christian university

-Trinity Western University seen in this undated photo.
+Trinity Western University is seen in this undated photo.

 HALIFAX -- Nova Scotia's law society doesn't have the authority to deny accrediting graduates from a Christian university because of the school's policy prohibiting sexual intimacy outside marriages between men and women, the province's Supreme Court ruled Wednesday.